Police Officer Garry Edward Fritsch

 Garry worked as a driver/salesman for the Coca-Cola Company from 1960 to 1966 and for Schoenling Brewing Company from 1966 to 1967.

-Officer Fritsch was diagnosed in 2018 with bladder cancer.
-After a two-year battle, he passed away on April 8, 2020, exactly 25 years after his retirement, at the age of 77.
+Officer Fritsch was diagnosed in 2019 with bladder cancer.
+After a ten-month battle, he passed away on April 8, 2020, exactly 25 years after his retirement, at the age of 77.

-He was predeceased by his wife of 56 years, Linda L. (White) Fritsch less than a year ago.
+He was predeceased by his wife of 56 years, Linda L. (White) Fritsch less than a year ago and sister, Jan Koenig.
 He is survived by his children, Lisa Fritsch and Toni Sarbach, and grandchildren, Baylee Sarbach, and Cole Sarbach.

 © 2020 – All rights reserved to LT Stephen R. Kramer RET and the Greater Cincinnati Police Museum